 I walked into the mountains broken, healing, and recovering.
 I walked out remade, restored, and ready.

-I’m immersed in the reality of the intensely hard undertaking of continuing to rebuild my life in all areas.
+After all these recent years, I’m now immersed in the reality of the intensely hard undertaking of continuing to rebuild my life in all areas.
 Yet, here I am.
 Inspired and committed.
-I am reconnecting with family and friends, discovering how different the world is after that many years, renewing my professional path, and regaining physical capacity.
+I am reconnecting with family and friends, discovering how different the world is after that many years of being more isolated.
+My main priorities are regaining wellness and physical capacity while renewing my professional path and fitting it into my overall life.

 Sometimes I find myself impatient and overwhelmed.
 I pause.
 I remind myself that I am guided by vision and not by circumstance.
 I remind myself that I can do this, I have the time I need and the capacity to begin anew.

 Throughout those years of healing, I lived in a world of unwelcome, unknown, and uncertain.
 My journey through may ultimately offer me a more meaningful life than my previous destinations, ideas, and ways.
+I was a silent observer, literally as I could not speak fully for almost three years!
 Now, I’m deeply grateful.

 I used creative work through art and writing as restorative healing as well as to support my love of creating.
 As I recovered, writing helped me explore my underworld, sink into it, embrace the flames, and rise.